Cannes Film Festival Postponed, Potentially to June Or July

 Organizers of the French Riviera festival, scheduled to take place May 12-23, said Thursday that they are considering moving the festival to the end of June or the beginning of July.

-“As soon as the development of the French and international health situation will allow us to assess the real possibility, we will make our decision known,” the festival said in a statement.
+“Several hypotheses are being studied to preserve the festival, the main one of which would be a simple postponement,” the festival said in a statement.
+“As soon as the development of the French and international health situation will allow us to assess the real possibility, we will make our decision known."

-Organizers had been extremely reluctant to cancel Cannes.
-For weeks, its organizers deflected questions and tried to push through its selection process.

 Other major film festivals, including South by Southwest and the Tribeca Film Festival, have already been scuttled.
 But some hope held out that Cannes, taking place closer to summer, might yet survive.